mnieber/skandha/README.md

 ## Callback functions have access to all operation arguments

 Each callback function of the callbackMap object has access to all arguments of the operation.
-For this to work, it's required that you pass the list of argument names to the `@host` decorator (unfortunately, typescript does not have introspection capabilities that allow to automate this).
-These names need to match the corresponding fields of the callbackMap class.
 In our example, the argument of the `selectItem` operation is named `selectionParams`.
-A field with the same name exists in the `Selection_selectItem` class that stores the callbackMap.
-The name `selectItem` is passed to the `@host` decorator so that `aspiration` knows that the `selectItem` argument must be copied to the `Selection_selectItem` callbackMap.
+Therefore, a `selectionParams` field also exists in the `Selection_selectItem` class that stores the callbackMap.
+We must manually pass the list of argument names to the `@host` decorator, so that SkandhaJS can copy these values (unfortunately, introspection in typescript is not good enough to automate this).

 ## Facets have a static `className()` function